-As you found out in the first part of the Meditation Guide for Beginners, each of us can live during practice, more or less expected experiences.
+As you found out in the first part of the Meditation Guide for Beginners, we can live during practice, more or less expected experiences.
 But as I said, they are normal and are part of the meditation practice.

 MEDITATION GUIDE FOR BEGINNERS